Yaswanthb13/QR-Code-generator/README.md

 # QR-Code-generator
-A very simple python project, creating QR-Code for the websites aleady given in code Firstly i installed pyqrcode and pypng from terminal by using: i)pip install pyqrcode ii)pip install pypng
+A very simple python project, creating QR-Code for the websites already given in code Firstly i installed pyqrcode and pypng from terminal by using: i)pip install pyqrcode ii)pip install pypng